 they never expected.

-- SOCIAL LIFE - Fact: The Department of Residence Life puts on hundreds of events - big and small
+- SOCIAL LIFE - Fact: The Department of Housing and Residence Life puts on hundreds of events -

-- that are a healthy balance of fun, smart and yummy.
-Cooking classes, concerts, and
+big and small - that are a healthy balance of fun, smart and yummy.
+Cooking classes,

-leadership seminars are just some of the bunch.
-Also, since the campus is in your
+concerts, and leadership seminars are just some of the bunch.
+Also, since the campus

-back yard, campus events like Week of Welcome, Homecoming and KSU Day don’t require
+is in your back yard, campus events like Week of Welcome, Homecoming and KSU Day don’t

 have to chase down your roommates to chip in on (which can be next to impossible sometimes).